 In the Edgar Rice BurroughsTarzan at the Earth's Core, a Stegosaurus is described as jumping from a height and using its plates as a gliding mechanism.
 Funnily enough, there was a hypothesis in 1920 which proposed that Stegosaurus used its plates to glide.
 This may have inspired Burroughs as his novel was published in 1930.

 There is a children's book called Day of the Dinosaur which commits this sin in spades.
-None of the dinos are illustrated correctly and they all are depicted as living around the same time.
+None of the dinos are illustrated correctly and they all are depicted as living around the same time (assuming it isn’t meant to just be showcasing them from various points in history).
 Also, Dimetrodon, Mesosaurus and Eryops are called dinosaurs.
 (For those who don't know, Eryops was a newt-like amphibian that was roughly contemporary of Dimetrodon.
 It's portrayed as a land animal in the book.
 Also, the three foot-long Mesosaurus resembled a crocodile and lived at the same time as Dimetrodon and Eryops, but farther south.
 A filter-feeder, it was one of the first reptiles to return to an aquatic existence.
-A related coloring book makes it out to be a predator about thirty feet long, probably getting it mixed up with Mosasaurus.)
-To be fair, the book was from the eighties, so some of this is Science Marches On, but the rest is simply inexcusable, as this review points out.
+A related coloring book makes it out to be a predator about thirty feet long, probably getting it mixed up with Mosasaurus.
+The book also mentions Archaeopteryx and moas, but this is Accidentally Correct Writing.)
+To be fair, the book was from the eighties, so some of this is Science Marches On, (such as Tyrannosaurus being the largest of all predators) but the rest is simply inexplicable, as this review points out.

-The Berenstain Bears book "At the Dinosaur Dig" averts this for the most part save for two major mistakes: Dimetrodon was referred to as a reptile and Mosasaurus was described as being bigger than any shark (C. megalodon was larger).
+The Berenstain Bears book "At the Dinosaur Dig" averts this for the most part (humorously it’s written by the same people as the above work.
+Presumably they learned from their mistakes) save for two major mistakes: Dimetrodon was referred to as a reptile and Mosasaurus was described as being bigger than any shark (C. megalodon was larger).

 The Berenstain Bears and the G-rex Bones also averts this when the eponymous G-rex (short for Gigantosaurus rex) was proven as a hoax by pointing out that while the dinosaur is twice the height of Tyrannnosaurus, its bones are only twice as thick, and the laws of physics suggests that it would be impossible for animal with T. rex's body shape to be twice its height otherwise its bones would have to be so thick that there would be no room for flesh and internal organs.
 This is somewhat true seeing as how that the carnivorous dinosaurs larger than T. rex are merely roughly the same height at the hips or, in the case of Spinosaurus, even shorter.
 Who knew Berenstain Bears went there?